hirokita117/github-api-shellcraft/README.md

   - Get the number of merged pull requests, given an arbitrary time period
 - [scripts/get_pr_lead_times.sh](scripts/get_pr_lead_times.sh)
   - Get the date and time of the approve and the date and time of the merge into the master branch.
+    - The lead time is defined as the time between the last approve and the master merge.

 ## Usage
 Simply run the shell script.